samarthgarde/Flask-Postgres-CRUD-API/README.md

 - Port: 5432
 - Username: postgres
 - Password: postgres
-- **2.Save Password: check the box**
+- **Save Password: check the box**
 - **Click Save.**

-- **3.Verify connection**
+- **Verify connection**
 - Expand Servers → **MyDockerPostgres** → **Databases** → **cruddb**→ **Schemas** → **public** → **Tables**
 - You should see your tables: students and items.

 **View data in table format**
-Right-click table (e.g., students) → View/Edit Data → All Rows
+- Right-click table (e.g., students) → View/Edit Data → All Rows

-pgAdmin shows data in a spreadsheet-like format.
+- pgAdmin shows data in a spreadsheet-like format.

-You can edit, delete, or insert rows directly in pgAdmin.
+- You can edit, delete, or insert rows directly in pgAdmin.

-Also, you can run custom SQL queries in Query Tool (Tools → Query Tool)
+- Also, you can run custom SQL queries in Query Tool (Tools → Query Tool)
 ```bash
 SELECT * FROM students;
 SELECT * FROM items;